-Strategic communications consultant, occasional writer of letters and op-eds, musician and song-writer (semi-retired but the music never leaves https://soundcloud.com/john-slinger/sets/songs-by-john-slinger-ryan), political activist (currently taking a break but back soon)
+Strategic communications consultant, occasional writer of letters and op-eds, musician and song-writer (semi-retired but the music never leaves https://soundcloud.com/tensecondstar/sets/ten_second_star), political activist (27 years as an active Labour member, left under Jeremy, - rejoined this year to vote for Keir - we’re credible again).

 Here are some sentences from a speech about the nature of present day capitalism given by a leading member of the establishment: